engity-com/bifroest/docs/reference/cli/audit/decrypt.md

 # `bifroest audit decrypt`

 `audit decrypt` is an alias for [`audit export`](export.md) and follows the same safe defaults.
-It does **not** reveal confidential fields unless `--with-sensitive` is explicitly supplied; for `.beaudit`, that flag also requires the matching decryption identity.
+It verifies the complete configured journal and its signed head, not a standalone segment.
+It does **not** reveal confidential fields unless `--with-sensitive` is explicitly supplied; for encrypted `.beaudit`, that flag also requires the matching private age recipient key via `--decryptionIdentityFile`.
 Without the flag, supplied decryption identities are not loaded.
+Clear `.baudit` needs no decryption key but still requires `--with-sensitive` for private fields.
+The JSON Lines result is unsigned and must be protected.

 ## Syntax